- All Topics

 A common question that comes up when discussing how desiccant breathers work is how long do they last?
 Most breathers last anywhere from three to six months if properly sized.
 The answer depends on three variables:

 Intake frequency and volume of breathing refers to how much moist air passes through the breather.
+This helpful sizing tool from TTI is a good way to get a sense of what considerations go into choosing a desiccant breather.
 Each time a piece of equipment breathes, water vapor is retained in the silica gel, gradually shortening the life of the breather.
 The amount of water the breather can hold directly relates to the amount of silica gel in the breather.
 Most desiccant breather manufacturers have a chart with the maximum water capacity for each breather, so you'll know how much moisture the breather can retain before reaching the end of its life.

 Humid work environments tend to shorten the lifespan of a desiccant breather.
 This is because as the humidity increases, the silica gel reaches its maximum moisture-holding capacity faster.
 Once this capacity is reached, no more moisture can be removed from incomping air.